Peter Blegvad: Slapp Happy and Henry Cow

+Solo work and collaborative projects

-Blegvad returned to New York to work as a cartoonist, but maintained his interest in music.
+In the meantime, Blegvad returned to New York to work as a cartoonist, but maintained his interest in music.
 In 1977 he reunited with Henry Cow bass player John Greaves to collaborate on the album Kew.
 Rhone. – an unusual cross-genre release combining elements of minimalism, avant-garde jazz and progressive rock.
 The album was also notable for its personnel, which included celebrated New York jazz musicians Carla Bley, Michael Mantler, and Andrew Cyrille among the performers.
 As a musical document Kew.
 Rhone. remains both ambitious and unclassifiable; Blegvad's literate and playful lyrics are well-matched by Greaves' complex song structures.
 Blegvad would later continue his collaboration with Greaves in 1995 on Unearthed, a collection of spoken word pieces set to Greaves' music.